Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

 The coefficients of the series define the overlap of $\phi$ with a sequence of string fields $X_{h_1},X_{h_2},X_{h_3},...$.
 The states $X_h$ must be eigenstates of $\frac{1}{2}\mathcal{L}^-$ with eigenvalue $h$:

 and we can formally write

-This is analogous to the Fock space expansion of a string field into eigenstates of $L_0$.
-This is called the $\mathcal{L}^-$ {\it level expansion}.
-We use ``level" to refer to the $\frac{1}{2}\mathcal{L}^-$ eigenvalue of a state in the expansion, so that $X_{h_1}$ has level $h_1$, $X_{h_2}$ has level $h_2$, and so on.
+This is called the $\mathcal{L}^-$ {\it level expansion} \cite{exotic}. ``Level" refers to the $\frac{1}{2}\mathcal{L}^-$ eigenvalue of a state in the expansion.
 The leading level in the expansion is the lowest level, since it makes the most important contribution to the overlap with a sliver-like test state in the limit $\eps\to 0$.
-Higher level states are subleading.
-Relative to a sliver-like test state, any surface contained in the string field $X$ will be negligible.
-For this reason, we generally expect that the eigenstates $X_h$ will be characterized by operator insertions on the identity string field.
+Higher levels are subleading.
+The $\mathcal{L}^-$ level expansion is a variant of the $\mathcal{L}_0$ level expansion briefly described in subsection \ref{subsec:Sch}.
+Given the $\mathcal{L}^-$ level expansion of $X$ in \eq{LmX}, the $\mathcal{L}_0$ level expansion of $\sqrt{\Omega}X\sqrt{\Omega}$ is determined by